soundpress/nycadministrativecode/docs/c17/index.rst

 ss.
 "Smokeless tobacco" means any tobacco product that is intended for any oral or nasal use other than smoking.
 Examples of smokeless tobacco include but are not limited to snuff, chewing tobacco, dipping tobacco, dissolvable tobacco products and snus.

-*zz.
+tt.
+“Class A multiple dwelling” means a class A multiple dwelling as such term is defined in paragraph eight of subdivision a of section 27-2004.

+uu.
+“Smoking policy” means a written declaration that states in a clear and conspicuous fashion where smoking is permitted or prohibited on the premises of a class A multiple dwelling.

+vv.
+“Owner of a class A multiple dwelling” means the following:

+   (i) In the case of a building with one or more rental dwelling units, other than rental dwelling units in a condominium or a cooperative apartment corporation, the owner of record.

+   (ii) In the case of a condominium, including a rental dwelling unit in a condominium, the board of managers.

+   (iii) In the case of a cooperative apartment corporation, including a rental dwelling unit in a cooperative apartment corporation, the board of directors.

+ww.
+“Condominium unit owner” means the person or persons owning a dwelling unit in a condominium building.

+xx.
+“Tenant” means a tenant, tenant-shareholder of a cooperative apartment corporation, condominium unit owner, subtenant, lessee, sublessee or other person entitled to the possession or to the use or occupancy of a dwelling unit, when the term “tenant” is used in reference to a dwelling unit in a class A multiple dwelling.

+yy.
+“Tenant-shareholder” means the person who owns stock of a cooperative apartment corporation.

+zz.
 “Non-tobacco smoking product” means any product that does not contain tobacco or nicotine and that is designed for human use or consumption by the inhalation of smoke, including but not limited to (i) pipes, water pipes, rolling papers, and any other component, part, or accessory of such product and (ii) shisha, as defined in subdivision z of section 17-702, provided that such shisha does not contain tobacco or nicotine.

 aaa.
 “Non-tobacco hookah establishment” means an establishment that, as of the date of enactment of the local law that added this subdivision, generated fifty percent or more of its total annual gross sales during the preceding calendar year from the on-site sale of non-tobacco smoking products, and that has a permit issued by the department pursuant to section 17-513.5.

-*Editor's note: Subsections tt. through yy. are to be added by L.L.
-2017/147, 8/28/2017, eff.
-8/28/2018.